 To be honest, I think we all decided it would be good to have a day of doing nothing whatsoever.
 Recharging the batteries, as it were, after a hard nine days of doing not very much.

-The highlight of the day was therefore undoubtedly going down to La Rochelle in the evening for a final night get together for Granny and Granddad.
+The highlight of the day was therefore undoubtedly going down to La Rochelle in the evening for a final night get together for Granny and Grandad.
 On the way from the car to the restaurant there was a street entertainer dressed as a WW1 soldier, only spray painted silver.
-He might be the same guy that later in the evening turns into the White Man, but it’s difficult to remember the detail of a silver painted face.
+He might be the same guy that later in the evening turns into the White Man, but it’s difficult to remember the detail of a silver-painted face.
 How many guys can there be in this town who paint their faces silver every night, anyway ?

 We went back to the restaurant we used on Sunday night, the Bistro Le Canot on the Cour des Dames.
 This time we sat outside.
 There was much pasta, chicken nuggets, chips and similar items consumed between us, and both girls were little sweeties, both being well behaved if a little wriggly.